InSite/api-quickstart/README.md

 ### Authentication
 - **Bearer token authentication** using client secret
 - **Automatic header management** for all requests

+> **Cookie token authentication** is also available for more specialized (and more advanced) integration scenarios.
+An example is provided in the src/web folder of this repository.

 ### Request Handling
 - **GET requests** with query parameters